MalcolmMcLean/babyxrc/Examples/readme.txt

 capabilities.
 Audio data can get very large, so the full output file is not included, even though the test samples are very short.

+Fonts tests the font ripper.
+You can render fonts wth freetype, but in a small program this is both slow and overkill.
+If you only need fonts in two or three known types and sizes, it's easier to pre-render them and then simply write them to the display.

 Dataframes test the ability to load tabular data from an external source.
 Data is provided in the form of .csv files,